 - Ensure whatever you eat and drink is as nutritious as possible.
-It’s easy to eat carbohydrates and sugary foods but that is definitely what you should do…Press carrot juices and incorporate loads of veggies and fruits into your diet.
-Use healthy oils and get some nuts as well for protein and minerals.
+It’s easy to eat carbohydrates and sugary foods but that is definitely NOT what you should do…Press carrot juices and incorporate loads of veggies and fruits into your diet.
+Use healthy oils (olive oil, MCT, avocado resign from rapeseed or sunflower or any other seed oil!) and get some nuts as well for protein and minerals.

 - they are on the same page